Now that you understand the macroeconomic context and the blockchain foundations underlying DeFi, it’s time to focus on technology.

 Open Source Development

 The open-source nature of DeFi development is a two-edged sword.
-It allows developers to fork projects and then iterate atop them which causes innovation to take place very rapidly, but it also gives hackers opportunities to exploit vulnerable code.
+It allows developers to fork projects and then iterate atop them, which causes innovation to take place rapidly, but it also gives hackers opportunities to exploit vulnerable code.
 Check out rekt for reference.

-DeFi has greatly evolved from both a functionality standpoint as well as a UI/UX standpoint since DeFi summer.
-Many of the glitches and security concerns back then have been resolved although there is still plenty of work to do and other security concerns to consider.
+DeFi has dramatically evolved from both a functionality and UI/UX standpoint since DeFi summer.
+Many glitches and security concerns back then have been resolved, although there is still plenty of work and other security concerns to consider.

 Essential & Advanced

 That’s a wrap on the essential DeFi technology.
 The next chapter will focus on more advanced examples that give you a better idea of what’s out there and what the most sophisticated market participants are using.